glaziermag/fog-watch/README.md

 ## RealEarth tiles (required for overhead)

-The “Overhead (RealEarth tiles)” section uses RealEarth’s tile pyramid instead of a single composite.
+The page uses RealEarth’s tile pyramid instead of a single composite.
 Each tile is 256×256 pixels and is requested on the fly via Leaflet.
 To use this feature without watermarks you must **register a free RealEarth account** and attach your access key to each tile request:

 1. Visit the RealEarth **[registration page](https://realearth.ssec.wisc.edu/user/tools/register)** and create an account.
 Registration is free and only requires basic contact information.
 2. In **User Tools**, create an **Access Key**.
 RealEarth will show a long string of letters and numbers; copy it.